 * Compleat taildragger pilot – Harvey’s S Plourde

-*The simplest approach to the three point landing is to consider that the aeroplane is flown parallel and close to the ground as long as possible until it stalls and settles to the ground of its own accord.
-At that time it will settle to the ground three points regardless of the type of aeroplane.
-It should be remembered that that the stick should be all the way back at the time of contact and should be held there through most of the landing roll.
-If the above is understood and followed, there should be no bounce because the conditions conducive to generating a bounce will be absent.
+*The most straightforward approach to the three-point landing is to consider that the aeroplane is flown parallel and close to the ground as long as possible until it stalls and settles to the field of its own accord.
+At that time, it will sink to the ground three points regardless of the type of aeroplane.
+Remember that the stick should be all the way back at the time of contact and should be held there through most of the landing roll.
+If the above is understood and followed, there should be no bounce because the conditions conducive to generating a skip or bounce will be absent.

-I am flying low to the ground at around ‘one or two’ feet i raise the nose until the cowl intersects the horizon and close the throttle.
-All the above still applies and I keep the stick in to wind to arrest any drift all the way until the three wheels touch down.
-In a strong cross wind its quite usual to land with the into wind main wheel and tail wheel in a two pointer with the down wind wheel slowly making contact with the ground… All the time though the stick is held back it must remain over and into the wind holding the into wind wing down.
-For me I prefer the 3 point landing as its normally a full stall landing and all 5300 pends of aircraft is now down and below flying speed on all three wheels which is a safer place in my opinion than teetering on the two wheels of the wheeler landing….
-However all this can be discussed and debated over a beer because as we always say “Any landing you walk away from is a good one”!
-The real key to the three pointer is having the spacial awareness and the peripheral vision to be able to read the external visual cues that stop you flaring too high and raising the nose to much.
-All this however comes with practice, practice and then a little more practice…
+I am flying low to the ground at around ‘one or two’ feet I raise the nose until the cowl intersects the horizon and close the throttle.
+All the above still applies, and I keep the stick in to wind to arrest any drift all the way until the three wheels touch down.
+In a strong crosswind, it’s quite usual to land with the into main wind wheel, and tail wheel in a two-pointer with the downwind wheel slowly making contact with the ground… All the time though the stick is held back, it must remain over and into the wind holding the into wind wing down.
+For me, I prefer the 3 point landing as its normally a full stall landing and all 5300 pends of aircraft is now down and below flying speed on all three wheels which is a safer place in my opinion than teetering on the two wheels of the wheeler landing… However, all this can be discussed and debated over a beer because as we always say, “Any landing you walk away from is a good one”!
+The real key to the three-pointer is having the spacial awareness and the peripheral vision to be able to read the external visual cues that stop you flaring too high and raising the nose too much.
+All this, however, comes with practice, practice, and then a little more practice…

-The simplest approach to the three point landing is to consider that the aeroplane is flown parallel and close to the ground as long as possible until it stalls and settles to the ground of its own accord.
+The most straightforward approach to the three-point landing is to consider that the aeroplane is flown parallel and close to the ground as long as possible until it stalls and settles to the field of its own accord.

 Tail first landings – points to note:

 In either case, the result is that the angle of attack is decreased immediately following the first contact with the ground.
-This will participate a reduction in lift, hence the aeroplane will soon rest solidly on the ground.
+This will participate in a reduction in lift.
+Hence the aeroplane will soon rest solidly on the ground.

 * Compleat taildragger pilot – Harvey’s S Plourde

-Above – Landing at Duxford runway 24 with a cross wind from 330* at 15 knots gusting 25… For this landing I decided as its over 10 knots to wheel the machine on to the tarmac.
-I selected 15* of flap and made the approach weather cocked in to wind until around 100 feet.
-The approach was made at 100 mph which is faster than normal due to the gusts and cross wind.
-I had a lot of runway to play with so length of runway was not an issue… At around 100 feet i crossed controlled and focused on landing with the right wheel first as this was the in to wind wheel and then lowering the tail in the technique explained below on the “wheeler landing” video….
-As you can see its a nice way to safely land a Harvard in testing conditions – AG
+Above – Landing at Duxford runway 24 with a crosswind from 330* at 15 knots gusting 25… For this landing, I decided as its over 10 knots to wheel the machine on to the tarmac.
+I selected 15* of the flap and flew the approach weathercocked in to wind until around 100 feet.
+The approach made at 100 mph, which is faster than usual due to the gusts and crosswind.
+I had a lot of runways to play with, so the length of the runway was not an issue… At around 100 feet I crossed controlled and focused on landing with the right wheel first as this was the in to wind wheel and then lowering the tail in the technique explained below on the “wheeler landing” video… As you can see its an excellent way to safely land a Harvard in testing conditions – AG

 Above – The wheeler technique explained as I make my approach to land on 06 grass at Duxford.

 Above – A stable approach on to the grass runway 24 at Duxford IWM.
-The speed i steady at 90 mph and the approach over the M11 is at around 3*- There isn’t a great deal of cross wind.
+The speed I steady at 90 mph, and the approach over the M11 is at around three *- There isn’t a great deal of crosswind.
 You can see that at 0.41 the Harvard is being flown very low to the ground in a flat attitude.
-As the speed starts to drop off at 0.43 I raise the nose so the cowling just cuts the horizon and at that point I hold this attitude steady until 0.47 when she settles in to a 3 point attitude.
+As the speed starts to drop off at 0.43, I raise the nose, so the cowling just cuts the horizon, and at that point, I hold this attitude steady until 0.47 when she settles into a 3 point attitude.